A place in between tip-up seats (7)

 'a place in between tip-up' is the wordplay.

-'a place in' becomes 'taine' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'a place in' becomes 'taine' (I can't justify this - if you can you should believe this answer much more).

 'between' means one lot of letters goes inside another.

-'tip' means to remove the middle letters (I've seen 'tips of' mean this).
+'tip' suggests removing the centre (I've seen 'tips of' mean this).

 'up' becomes 'skywards'.